-We Energies could also try again to ban third-party ownership of solar installations since legal uncertainties continue to remain regarding the renewable energy policy.
+We Energies could also try again to ban third-party ownership of solar installations, since legal uncertainties continue to remain regarding the renewable energy policy.
 In December 2017, the PSC declined to open a docket on a petition filed by Wisconsin Solar Energy Industries Association (WiSEIA) for a declaratory ruling on third-party financing of solar projects.
 WiSEIA requested to provide third-party financing to two elementary schools and two high schools.
-The utility has instead pushed for its own pilot rooftop solar programs, which if approved by the PSC will allow return on investments for We Energies – currently 10.2 percent, according to the Milwaukee Journal Sentinel.
+The utility has instead pushed for its own pilot rooftop solar programs, which if approved by the PSC will allow We Energies its own profit margin – currently 10.2 percent, according to the Milwaukee Journal Sentinel.

-WEC Energy Group, the parent companyof We Energies, along with other utilities in the state have been generous funders of Walker election campaigns.
+WEC Energy Group, the parent company of We Energies, and other utilities in the state have been generous funders of Walker’s election campaigns.
 In the 2018 gubernatorial race, the utilities and their executives contributed thousands of dollars to Walker and none to Democratic nominee Tony Evers.
 Gale Klappa, chairman and CEO of WEC Energy Group, donated $10,000 to Walker in March.

-While at the PSC, Nowak made headlines when she advocated for changes to the way electric rates are structured at an event with the utilities she regulates in attendance, including Klappa.
+While at the PSC, Nowak made headlines when she advocated for changes to the way electric rates are structured at an Edison Foundation event with executives from the utilities she regulates in attendance, including Klappa.

 Most electric customers generally pay two charges on their monthly bill: a “fixed charge” levies a fee for the cost of connecting the customer to the grid, and is the same every month.
 An “energy charge” is tied to how much electricity the customer uses; if the customer uses more, they pay more.